Gina B. Nahai

-Gina B. Nahai (جینا نهایی, born December 9, 1961) is the author of Cry of the Peacock, Moonlight on the Avenue of Faith, Sunday's Silence and Caspian Rain.
-Her novels have been translated into more than a dozen languages.
-She was also a lecturer in the Master of Professional Writing (MPW) Program at the University of Southern California.
+Gina Barkhordar Nahai (جینا نهایی) is an Iranian-born American author.
+She is known for the novels Cry of the Peacock (1991), Moonlight on the Avenue of Faith (1999), Sunday's Silence (2001), and Caspian Rain (2007).
+She was formerly a lecturer in the Master of Professional Writing Program at the University of Southern California.

 Early life and education

 Gina Barkhordar Nahai was born and grew up in Iran during the Shah's reign to a Persian Jewish family, and left with her family shortly before the country's revolution.
-At age 13, she began attending boarding school in Switzerland and later moved to the United States in 1977, arriving in Los Angeles the night Elvis Presley died.
+At age 13, she began attending boarding school in Switzerland and later moved to the United States in 1977.
 At the time, she did not realize she was leaving Iran for good.

-In college, she studied political science, including Iran's pre- and post-revolutionary politics, at the University of California, Los Angeles for both her bachelor's and master's of art degrees.
+In college, she studied political science, including Iran's pre- and post-revolutionary politics, at the University of California, Los Angeles (UCLA) for both her bachelor's and master's of art degrees.

 Nahai speaks Persian, English, French, and Spanish.

 Writing and career

-Nahai lives with her family in Los Angeles, where she formerly taught fiction writing at the University of Southern California's Master of Professional Writing program, where she also studied with John Rechy and earned her Master of Professional Writing degree.
-She previously taught at UCLA and worked at the RAND Corporation.
-She is a frequent lecturer on Iranian Jewish history and the topic of exile.
+Nahai has taught at UCLA and worked at the RAND Corporation.
+She later taught fiction writing at the University of Southern California's Master of Professional Writing program, where she also studied with John Rechy and earned her Master of Professional Writing degree.

-Nahai writes frequently for the Los Angeles-based Jewish Journal.
-She is currently working on a new novel, The Pearl Cannon.
+As of 2007, Nahai was a frequent lecturer on Iranian Jewish history and the topic of exile.
+She wrote frequently for the Los Angeles-based Jewish Journal, until 2017.

+Her second novel, Moonlight on the Avenue of Faith (1999), is a magical realist novel, and won praise in a New York Times review.

+Her novels have been translated into many languages.